cko/idris-exercises/README.md

+# Idris Exercises

+Solutions for the exercises in "Type-Driven Development with Idris" by Edwin Brady

-Starting a GHC-7 environment in NixOS unstable:
+## Installing Idris on NixOS unstable:

     nix-shell -p haskell.compiler.ghc7103 zlib
+    cabal install idris --allow-newer